 Instruction emphasizes production typing problems and speed building.
 Attention is given to the development of the student's ability to function as an expert typist, producing mailable copies.
 The production units are tabulation, manuscripts, business letters, memos, telegrams, and legal documents.
-Fundamental skills are developed on the duplicating machines.
 The student should, at the end of this course, be able to type 50 words per minute for five minutes with no more than five errors.
 Prerequisite: BUS 0102.
-(F, W, Sp, Su)
+(F, W, 5p, 5u)